tobiasbu/legacy-site/_posts/earlier/2015-02-15-gamemaker-studio-how-to-build-games-on-ubuntu-64-bits.md

 ---
 Hello there!

 <p style="text-align:justify;">After good time of searching and trying I finally discover a way to build games from <em>GameMaker: Studio</em> to Ubuntu OS (version 14.04 LTS - 64 bits).
-Of course you will need the <strong><a title="GameMaker: Studio Supports Linux Publishing -- Ubuntu Export Available Now!" href="http://www.yoyogames.com/news/144" target="_blank">GameMaker:Studio Linux module</a></strong>.
+Of course you will need the <a title="GameMaker: Studio Supports Linux Publishing -- Ubuntu Export Available Now!" href="http://www.yoyogames.com/news/144" target="_blank">GameMaker:Studio Linux module</a>.
 In fact, the <a title="Setup GameMaker: Studio for Ubuntu development" href="http://help.yoyogames.com/entries/23167703-Setup-GameMaker-Studio-for-Ubuntu-development" target="_blank">tuturial</a> provided from YoYo Games don't have sufficient information.</p>

 <p style="text-align:justify;">To help friends (and for me because I forgot every time when I trying to do this) who develop games with GameMaker, I created this little post to explain step-by-step how to run your games on the beloved Ubuntu.</p>